microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/5-collection-types.md

       |                                          ^^^^^^^^^^^ index out of bounds: the len is 7 but the index is 99
       |

-Since the array lenght is known at compile time, Rust makes impossible to build any program that attempts to access an array out of its bounds.
+Since the array length is known at compile time, Rust makes impossible to build any program that attempts to access an array out of its bounds.

 # Vectors